-401-5.1 General.
-The Contractor shall develop a Contractor Quality Control Program (CQCP) in accordance with FAA Item C-100.
-No partial payment will be made for materials without an approved CQCP.
+403-5.1 General.
+The Contractor shall develop a CQCP in accordance with Section 01100.
+No partial payment will be made for materials that are subject to specific QC requirements without an approved CQCP.

-401-5.2 Contractor quality control (QC) facilities.
-The Contractor shall provide or contract for testing facilities in accordance with FAA Item C-100.
+403-5.2 Contractor quality control (QC) facilities.
+The Contractor shall provide or contract for testing facilities in accordance with Section 01100.
 The RPR shall be permitted unrestricted access to inspect the Contractor's QC facilities and witness QC activities.
 The RPR will advise the Contractor in writing of any noted deficiencies concerning the QC facility, equipment, supplies, or testing personnel and procedures.
 When the deficiencies are serious enough to be adversely affecting the test results, the incorporation of the materials into the work shall be suspended immediately and will not be permitted to resume until the deficiencies are satisfactorily corrected.

-401-5.3 Contractor QC testing.
+403-5.3 Quality Control (QC) testing.
 The Contractor shall perform all QC tests necessary to control the production and construction processes applicable to these specifications and as set forth in the approved CQCP.
 The testing program shall include, but not necessarily be limited to, tests for the control of asphalt content, aggregate gradation, temperatures, aggregate moisture, field compaction, and surface smoothness.
 A QC Testing Plan shall be developed as part of the CQCP.